-I love the Japanese appetizer of spinach gomae, with a nutty sweet and salty sauce for just blanched greens.
+I love the Japanese appetizer of spinach gomae, with its nutty, sweet, and salty sauce coating just-blanched greens.
 Lately I've been experimenting with using the same sauce on other greens, and I almost like it more with the sharp and bitter greens of baby turnips. —Fairmount_market

-- Boil a pot of salted water and prepare a bath of ice water.
+Bring a pot of salted water to a boil and prepare a bath of ice water.
 Rinse the greens, discard any wilted or discolored leaves, and trim off the thick stems.
 When the water is boiling, submerge the greens into the water for just under a minute and then quickly drain and toss into the ice water bath.

 Wait a minute and then drain the cooled greens, wringing out excess water.
 Lay the greens on a cutting board.
 Chop the greens into 1-inch strips.
 Toss with the sesame sauce and serve.